|

 -

-intermolecular forces are non-polar weak electrical attractive forces,
+students: Intermolecular forces or intermolecular bonding, are non–polar weak electrical attractive forces,

 often described as Van der Waals forces, and correctly described